recent posts

 • Use Multi-Stage Builds: Optimize images by separating build and runtime stages.

-• Secure Secrets: Avoid hardcoding sensitive information like API keys; use environment variables instead.
+• Secure Secrets: Never store sensitive information in a Dockerfile.
+Use environment variables instead.

 Common Issues and Troubleshooting